01 of 11

 Join the Club

-Kids ages 3 to 17 can participate in Royal Caribbean's complimentary Adventure Ocean Youth Program, with age-appropriate activities for each group.
+Kids 3 to 17 years of age can participate in Royal Caribbean's complimentary Adventure Ocean Youth Program, with age-appropriate activities for each group.
 The Adventure Ocean program separates kids into five groups: Aquanauts for ages 3 to 5; Explorers for ages 6 to 8; Voyagers for ages 9 to 11; and two teen groups for ages 12 to 14 and 15 to 17.

 Each group has its own space and programmed activities.
 On Harmony of the Seas, teens get one of the coolest lounges on the ship on Deck 15 aft, dubbed the Living Room.